meeyoungPH/secret-of-nimby/README.md

 - @app.route('/api/crime-avg-distance/<nCode>')

 ### Back End
+Our dashboard contains multiple charts that reference all the saem data.
+JavaScript libraries were used to implement a dark mode for the dashboard and a leaflet home zoom feature.

 ### Visualizations
+There are 4 different views of data on the dashboard: a neghborhood and crime infobox, a heatmap, a bar chart, and a radar chart.
+Each of these default to the Atlanta area as a whole.
+There are two dropdown box options that allow the user to choose a Neighborhood and Crime Type.
+Once an option is chosen, the visualations show the data for those data only.
+Additionally, the zoom feature allows the user to zoom in on the heat map.
+The heat map contains a neighborhood layer, a MARTA station layer, and a crime heat layer.

 ### Authors
 Annalyse Bergman, Lakshmi Bhimavarapu, Yi Lu, Ryan Marshall, and Meeyoung Park